Aeroluna/LunaCoopMod/README.md

 - Added Lucky Envelopes to Brutal+ as a positive mutator costing -1 point.
 - Added Gift Exchange to Brutal+ as a neutral mutator costing 0 points.
+- Added Fireworks to Brutal+ as a negative mtuator costing 5 points.

 Some holiday-exclusive mutators have been added to Brutal+ using the new alignment system.